jaythad13/Mathematikezettelkasten/Topology --- math-147/notes/Continuous functions.md

 Suppose (4).
 Consider an open set $V \subseteq Y$.
 Each $x \in f^\text{pre}(V) = U$ has open neighbourhood $U_{x} \subseteq U$ with $f^\text{img}(U_{x})$ contained in $V$ since $V$ is an open neighbourhood of $f(x)$. $U$ is then the union of all $U_{x}$.
 Thus, $U$ is open, giving us that $f$ is continuous.

-The last definition can be made into a local definition, much like the [[Mathematical Analysis I --- math-131/notes/Continuity#_definition _ continuity|analysis definition of continuity]].
+The last definition can be made into a local definition, much like the [[Analysis --- math-131/notes/Continuity#_definition _ continuity|analysis definition of continuity]].

 ##### _definition:_ continuous at a point